reflex-frp/reflex/Quickref.md

 [ ]   <> :: Monoid a => Behavior a -> Behavior a -> Behavior a
 -- ... plus many more due to typeclass membership

--- Behavior to Behavior via monadic value
+-- Behavior to Behavior by sampling current values
 [S]   sample :: Behavior a -> m a
 [ ]   pull   ::               m a -> Behavior a
       -- Note supplied value is in [S] context